Russian eSports Federation

 Russian eSports Federation (RESF) is the official eSports organization of Russia and is a member of the International e-Sports Federation.

-RESF was founded in 2000, and achieved state recognition in 2001, 2004, and 2016.
+RESF was founded in 2000 and achieved state recognition in 2001, 2004, and 2016.

 It organizes the Russian eSports Cup, National eSports Student League, and eSports Championship of Russia.

-Engaged in mass competitions, accreditation of sports fields, preparation of training materials, educational projects, development of clubs and sections.
+Engaged in mass competitions, accreditation of sports fields, preparation of training materials, educational projects, and development of clubs and sections.